0ptsec/optsecdemo/README.md

 - 5-sensor_last_items.txt

 ***NOTE***
 ***Durring step 3, make sure to start with "main.sh" this will kick off the other scripts so the install and setup are perfromed in an appropriate order.***
+***to make bash scripts executable, please make sure to " sudo chown +x" any ".sh" files OR run the script with "sudo bash" in front of the script.(ex.."sudo bash main.sh")***